mratsim/weave-io-research/design/design_2_continuations.md

 - Pass to the parser
 - Process()
 - sendResponse

+The key idea is that **continuations are a perfect fit for describing producer->consumer flow**.
+- `suspend` is the producer side
+- `resume` is the consumer side.

 This is an example with 2 schedulers integration.
 Having continuations as the building blocks allows